Sports in Omaha, Nebraska: Roller Derby

 In 2006, Omaha Rollergirls played their first game at a roller rink called Skate Daze in Omaha.
 The team played there for years with two teams going head-to-head, the Victoria's Secret Service vs the Lowdown Lucys.
 The team began playing games at the Mid-America Center in Council Bluffs and was ranked 10th in the WFTDA Regional Ranking at season-end.

 In 2012, the team played in the WFTDA "Landlocked Lace-Up" playoffs in Lincoln, NE.
 The team's two star jammers, Ima Firestarter #53 and Anna Maniac #999 played hard and helped the team to finish in 7th place, not taking them to championships that year.

 In 2015, the Omaha Rollergirls hosted a part of WFTDA International Division 1 Playoffs at Ralston Arena, hosting top-level roller derby teams as they fought to qualify for the next round.
 In 2016, the team celebrated their 10th season.
 The Omaha Rollergirls began the 2016 season ranked 84th and finished at 74th out of over 400 teams worldwide.

 In 2019, the Omaha Rollergirls rebranded to Omaha Roller Derby.

 Indoor soccer

 On August 18, 2010, the MISL announced on August 18, 2010, that it is expanding into Omaha starting with the 2010–11 season.
 The team, called Omaha Vipers, played at the Civic Auditorium but folded after the season when they were unable to secure an arena lease for the following season.

 Omaha City Football Club started in 2016 and continue to compete in the Premier Arena Soccer League (PASL) the third tier in the Major Arena Soccer League System.
 They also compete in Major League Futsal (MLF).
+The Kings now play in the MLIS.